 PLEASE NOTE: Title IX Coordinators are not a confidential source of support.
 While they will address matters reported with sensitivity and will keep your information as private as possible, confidentiality cannot be guaranteed.
-To speak with an individual designated as having confidentiality, please contact Wellness Services:
+To speak with an individual designated as having confidentiality, please contact an appropriate resource as listed on the website under resources.